microsoft/debug-adapter-protocol/specification.md

     /**
      * The number of named child variables.
-     * The client can use this optional information to present the variables in
+     * The client can use this information to present the variables in a paged
-     * a paged UI and fetch them in chunks.
+     * UI and fetch them in chunks.
      * The value should be less than or equal to 2147483647 (2^31-1).
      */
     namedVariables?: number;

     /**
      * The number of indexed child variables.
-     * The client can use this optional information to present the variables in
+     * The client can use this information to present the variables in a paged
-     * a paged UI and fetch them in chunks.
+     * UI and fetch them in chunks.
      * The value should be less than or equal to 2147483647 (2^31-1).
      */
     indexedVariables?: number;